Megaraptora: Forelimbs

-Megaraptorans have a sigmoid (S-shaped) humerus (forearm bone), similar to that of both basal allosauroids and basal coelurosaurs.
+Megaraptorans have a sigmoid (S-shaped) humerus (upper arm bone), similar to that of both basal allosauroids and basal coelurosaurs.
 Most megaraptorans had large, robust humeri akin to those of Allosaurus, but the basal-most member Fukuiraptor has a much more slender humerus.
 The distal part of the humerus (near the elbow) has a well-developed system of condyles and grooves similar to that of coelurosaurs, particularly the dromaeosaurids.The ulna of megaraptorids is characteristic in several regards.
 The olecranon process is well-developed, though it is thin, blade-like, and extends as a crest longitudinally down the shaft of the ulna.
 In addition, megaraptorids have acquired another long, crest-like structure on the ulna called the lateral tuberosity, which is perpendicular to the blade of the olecranon.
 As a result, the ulna of megaraptorids is T-shaped in cross section, with three prongs formed by the forward-projection anterior process, the outwards-projecting lateral tuberosity, and the backwards-projecting olecranon process.
 These adaptations are absent in the most basal megaraptoran, Fukuiraptor.
 The radius is not unusual compared to other theropods.

 Megaraptorans also had very characteristic hands.
 The first two fingers were large and slender, but the third one was small.
-These relative differences in finger length are somewhat similar to the case in tyrannosauroids and various other basal coelurosaurs, but the megaraptoran trend of forearm and finger enlargement is opposite to the trend towards forearm diminishment which characterizes advanced tyrannosauroids.
+These relative differences in finger length are somewhat similar to the case in tyrannosauroids and various other basal coelurosaurs, but the megaraptoran trend of forearm and finger enlargement is opposite to the trend of forearm diminishment which characterizes the lineage towards more advanced tyrannosauroids.
 Megaraptor retained a vestigial fourth metacarpal, the hand bone that would have connected to the fourth finger in early dinosaurs.
 This was a primitive feature lost by most other tetanurans.
 The first two fingers had absurdly large unguals (claws); in Megaraptor the first claw was larger than the entire ulna.
 Unlike the large unguals of many other theropods (megalosauroids, for example), megaraptoran claws were thin and oval-shaped in cross-section.
-These claws also had asymmetrically-positioned grooves on their flat faces and a sharp ridge on their lower edge in megaraptorids (non-Fukuiraptor megaraptorans).
+These claws also had asymmetrically positioned grooves on their flat faces and a sharp ridge on their lower edge in megaraptorids (non-Fukuiraptor megaraptorans).
 The carpus (wrist) of megaraptorans incorporated a semilunate (crescent-shaped) carpal similar to that of maniraptorans.

-Examinations of the forelimbs of megaraptorans by Rolando, Novas, and Porfiri et al., that were published in January, 2023 show that the megaraptorans' forelimb bones are remarkably well-developed; powered by strong pectoral and front limb muscle that were functionally significant and important to the paleobiology of this group of theropods.
+Examinations of the forelimbs of megaraptorans by Rolando, Novas, and Porfiri et al., that were published in January 2023 show that the megaraptorans' forelimb bones are remarkably well-developed; powered by strong pectoral and front limb muscle that were functionally significant and important to the paleobiology of this group of theropods.
 Their data also suggests these muscle attachments became increasingly pronounced through megaraptoran evolutionary history, being substantially better developed in derived taxa such as Australovenator and especially Megaraptor itself than in earlier genera such as Fukuiraptor.
 Their results further suggest that the highly specialized forelimbs were capable of highly complex movements, such as great extension and flexion, particularly in the highly derived hands, as well as enhanced humeral protraction; attributes that likely aided in prey capture.